billyc/keyboard/docs/README.md

 It uses "AltGr" -- combinations of the `right-ALT` key + letters to produce the accented letters and symbols needed for most Western European languages.

-The umlauted vowels are already there, and now I've added the three missing Turkish letters: ğ, ş, and ı.
+It is probably most useful for Americans with U.S. keyboards, who only occasionally need to type in other languages.
+You can use this layout to type Turkish, German, Spanish, French, Italian... without changing any of the existing keys on your keyboard.

-You can use this one layout to type Turkish, German, Spanish, French, Italian... without messing up any keys already on your keyboard.
-Awesome!
+The US International Alternate layout already had all the umlauted vowels used in Turkish; now I've added the three missing Turkish letters: ğ, ş, and ı.

 ### Key combinations for Turkish letters